CALIFORNIA TAHOE CHAMBER OF COMMERCE

 - Provide a forum for dialog between the various business and non-business interests of our community.

 Section 3: Sphere of Influence

-The South Tahoe Chamber of Commerce shall maintain its principal place of business/influence conveniently accessible to the South Shore business community.
+The California Tahoe Chamber of Commerce shall maintain its principal place of business/influence conveniently accessible to the South Shore business community.